ahhm14/FinalMasterProject-AHHM/README.md

 Gkntra and Karim Lekadir from the Artitificial Intelligence Labortary in Medicine at University of Barcelona.

 This repository corresponds to Jupyter Notebooks and Python files to develop pipeline for the extraction of Hand Crafted Radiomics and Deep Learning-based radiomics and ultimately, the fusion of these both types of features.
-We also provide the code for the extraction of the radiomics from the PyRadiomics library and pre-processing of the images.
+We also provide the code for the extraction of the radiomics from the <em> PyRadiomics library and pre-processing of the images.

 Alejandro Hernandez Matheus